Poland downs drones during airspace intrusion as Russia attacks Ukraine

 Earlier, it was reported that four airports in Poland, including its main Chopin airport in Warsaw, were closed due to military activity.

 According to notices posted to the US Federal Aviation Administration’s website, the three other airports closed were Rzeszow–Jasionka airport, the Warsaw Modlin airport, and the Lublin airport.

-Poland’s military did not mention the airport closures.
+Chopin Airport confirmed later in a post on social media that airspace over parts of Poland, including over the airport, had been closed temporarily due to the “actions of state services and the military to ensure safety”.

+Disrupted passengers were asked to monitor airlines for updates and official government announcements.

 The military mobilisation in Poland came after Ukraine’s Air Force reported that Russian drones had entered Polish airspace, posing a threat to the city of Zamosc, but the air force later removed the statement from its Telegram messaging app.